 Name of Student School

 Grade Teacher

 Physician Medication

 Dosage

 Diagnosis Date Started Conditions under

-which the medication is to be given:
+which the medication is s to be given:

-Any additional circumsta nces under which the medication i is to be given:
+Any additional circums tances under which the medication is to be given:

-Length of time mediation is to be administered:
+Length of time mediation on is to be administered:

 at school as ordered.
-I un acknowledge that the sch administration of medica agents, harmless against nderstand that it is my responsibility only incurs no liability for any injustion and agree to indemnify and he any claims relating to the self-adm ry resulting from the self- old the school, and its employees and aniistration of such medication.
+I acknowledge that the so administration of medic agents, harmless agains understand that it is my responsibility chool incurs no liability for any injustation and agree to indemnify and he any claims relating to the self-adm old the school, and its employees and ninistration of such medication.

-• l has been instructed on self-a
+My chi ld has been instructed on self-a administration of the

-me dication and is authorized to do so in school.
+n nedication and is authorized to do so in school.

-Signature of Parent or Gu [NOT] ardian E: Parental permission must be renewed annually]
+Signature of Parent or (INO Guardian TE: Parental permission must be e renewed annually]

 Date

-Signature of Health Care Provider
+Signature of Health Car re Provider

 Date

 Approved: 8/05